maxFadet/movies-browser/README.md

 - **Redux-Saga**: Handling side effects and asynchronous actions.
 - **ThemeProvider**: For consistent theming across the application.

+## API

+This application uses the [TMDb API](https://developer.themoviedb.org/docs/getting-started) to fetch data about movies and actors.
+The API provides a vast amount of information about films, including ratings, reviews, cast details, and more.
+Integration with TMDb allows the app to stay up-to-date with the latest movies and trends.

 ## Contributors

 This project was developed as a group effort by the following team members: